UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/04-select.md

 let's write an SQL query that displays scientists' names.
 We do this using the SQL command `SELECT`, giving it the names of the columns we want and the table we want them from.
+We are going to by typing these SQL statements into the 'Execute SQL' pane of our DB Browser.

 Our query and its output look like this:

 ~~~